Updated: May 10

 With COVID-19, MBA students may be wondering how realistic their goals are?
 Is it still possible to change careers?
 How long will it take me to find a job after my MBA?
 We interviewed those who have recently secured jobs to discover how the market for jobs for MBA graduates looks post COVID-19, asking them:

-What they did to succeed Their experiences of the market and COVID-19 hiring freezes How the pandemic shaped their post MBA job expectations
+What they did to find a job during COVID-19 Their experiences of the market and hiring freezes How the pandemic shaped their post MBA job expectations

 Name: Aurel Hunkeler